superawesome-org/sa-mobile-sdk-android/rdocs/source/04load.rst

                 // call the Load ad function
                 loader.loadAd(30471, this);
             }
+            //
+            // if savedInstanceState already has
+            // some data, don't perform
+            // the load again, but just get it
+            // from the bundle
+            else {
+                bannerAdData = (SAAd) savedInstanceState.get("bannerAdData");
             }
+        }

         @Override
         public void didLoadAd(SAAd ad) {
-            // at this moment ad data is ready bannerAdData = ad;
+            // at this moment ad data is ready and
+            // we can save the data!
+            bannerAdData = ad;
         }

         @Override
         public void didFailToLoadAdForPlacementId(int i) {
             // at this moment no ad could be found
+        }

+        @Override
+        protected void onSaveInstanceState(Bundle outState) {
+            // before the activity is destroyed,
+            // Android can save additional
+            // information in a bundle!
+            outState.putParcelable("bannerAdData", bannerAdData);
+            super.onSaveInstanceState(outState);
         }
     }